 This option allows you to turn your phone's visibility to other Bluetooth devices On or Off.
 When Bluetooth visibility is turned on, your phone wirelessly transmits its name and status.
-This is useful if you are attempting to connect to additional Bluetooth devices, but it can pose a security risk and facilitate unauthorized connection so should be paired with a Bluetooth security option.
-For more information, see "Secure Mode" on page 141.
+This is useful if you are attempting to connect to additional Bluetooth devices, but it can pose a security risk and facilitate unauthorized connection so should be used with a Bluetooth security option.
+For more information, see "Secure Mode" below.